-DENTAL ASSISTING | 780 CLOCK HOURS | 60 weeks
+DENTAL ASSISTING | 780 CLOCK HOURS

 The Dental Assisting program, includes and requires 180 externship hours, prepares students to assist medical professionals with dental examinations, sterilize and prepare instruments, provide coronal polish procedures, take and process X-rays, and take impressions of teeth.
 Upon completion of the program, students will be prepared to seek one or more certifications like the Dental Assisting National Board (DANB) Radiation Health and Safety Certification and Coronal Polish.
+Certification testing costs are not provided or included in the program cost.

-Calendar(s) are available on our website www.west-mec.org/findyourhappy within the program.
+Calendar(s) are available on our website www.west-mec.org/findvourhappy within the program.